alexHoggett/CV/README.md

 I have also completed several courses to further my own learning.

-- The Complete Javascript Course
+- The Complete Javascript Course (2021)
-- Agile Crash Course
+- Agile Crash Course (2022)
-- Advanced CSS and Sass
+- Advanced CSS and Sass (2022)

 ## Skills

 #### Communication

-A proven track record of postitions held in education, hopsitality and community work have honed my communication and interpersonal skills, able to approach situations with tact, empathy or honesty where needed.
+Throughout my experience in senior positions within a kitchen team, I developed crucial skills in delegation, overseeing learning, and conflict resolution.
+When I joined Makers, I was able to apply these skills to our group projects, taking on the role of leading end-of-sprint retrospectives and managing our team's Trello board.
+By maintaining the board and ensuring all team members were aware of project milestones, I facilitated clear communication and timely resolution of any roadblocks.
+Thanks to these efforts, our team was able to consistently meet project deadlines with high-quality results.
 Not only does this make me a joy to work with, it also means i have great client-facing skills.

-#### Attention to detail

-I take great pride in producing code that is elegant, efficient and reliable, consistently researching coding best practices.
+#### Problem Solving

+With a natural aptitude for mathematics and logic, I excel at managing complex programming problems.
+My background in mathematics and computing has provided me with the skills to confidently approach technical tasks.
+For example, while developing StepFreeGigs, I implemented a custom API to manage multiple external API calls to 3 destinations.
+One challenge that arose was filtering the necessary data from the APIs while optimising performance.
+To solve this, I utilised caching with Axios, which limited the number of outgoing calls and allowed us to stay within our development limits.
+As a result, the project was completed efficiently and effectively.

 #### Adaptability

-I am highly motivated by challenges and look forward to these opportunites as they have the potential for professional growth.
-I can pick up new technologies fast through independant learning, and i have decveloped an attitude towards technological solutions that is language agnostic.
-I belive my knowledge of principles and concepts are invaluable and i have confidence applying them to any programming language that best solves a particular problem, regardless of my familiarity with it.
+I possess strong problem-solving skills and as a self-starter, I am able direct my own learning on topics that are less familiar to me.
+My ability to independently overcome challenges was crucial to my success during my final project completed during the Makers Academy bootcamp, where over the course of 2 weeks we developed a fully test-driven and functioning React Native mobile app, a technology that no one on the team had ever used before.
+I would often teach new concepts of the technology to my peers as I was learning it, solidifying my own understanding.

+#### Technical
+**Languages**: Javascript • TypeScript • Python • Ruby </br>
+**Frameworks**: React • React Native • Express • Jest • Cypress • Flask • Sinatra • OpenFrameworks • p5.js • pandas </br>
+**Databases**: MySQL • PostgreSQL • MongoDB </br>
+**DevOps**: Git • Test-Driven Development • Pair Programming • Linux • Figma </br>

+## Hobbies
+I'm a musician of the stringed variety.
+I probably have too many guitars, currently learning the Oud, the oldest stringed instrument in the world. </br>
+As a nature lover, I make sure to carve out time to go camping and hiking outside of the city.